chrisspen/laser-range-finder/README.md

 We can then use a little trigonometry to convert the white pixel's offset from the middle row into a physical distance of the laser projection.

 For reference, the source images used in this example were captured with a 5MP NoIR camera connected to a Raspberry Pi 2 and a 1mW 3V red laser line diode mounted 22.5 mm from the camera and controlled directly from a Raspberry Pi GPIO pin.

+# Testing

+To run tests:

+    tox

+or:

+    py.test -s